Reported in New York Official Reports at Advanced Recovery Equip. & Supplies, LLC v Park Ins. Co. (2018 NY Slip Op 51630(U))

 against

-Appeal from an order of the Civil Court of the City of New York, Kings County (Pamela L. Fisher, J.), entered June 16, 2015.
-The order, insofar as appealed from, denied the branches of plaintiff’s motion seeking summary judgment on the first through fourth causes of action and granted defendant’s cross motion for partial summary judgment dismissing the first through fourth causes of action.
+Appeal from an order of the Civil Court of the City of New York, Kings County (John J. Kelley, J.), entered March 10, 2017.
+The order granted defendant’s motion for summary judgment dismissing the complaint.

 ENTER: